brostrend/linux.brostrend.com/supported-distributions.md

 But this also means that we cannot support distributions that frequently have a newer kernel than Ubuntu, such as ArchLinux or PoP!_OS, or distributions that have a modified kernel, such as Kali Linux or Armbian.
-For these distributions, consider using an ACL adapter and the [in-kernel drivers](#in-kernel-drivers).
+For these distributions, consider using using one of our adapters that have [in-kernel drivers](#in-kernel-drivers).

-### A non-exhaustive list of distributions that our drivers support is:
+### A non-exhaustive list of distributions that our drivers support is

 - [All official Ubuntu flavors](https://wiki.ubuntu.com/UbuntuFlavors) and
   their derivatives with the same kernel, such as [Bodhi